- Clinical science

 - Cleaning via pressured irrigation using warm, isotonic saline

-- Debridement under local anesthesia to remove devitalized tissue and accumulated debris
+- Debridement (removal of dead, damaged or infected tissue to improve the efficiency of wound healing) under local anesthesia to remove devitalized tissue and accumulated debris

 - Ensure drainage (e.g., inlay, strip of gauze)